arturoherrero/arturoherrero.com/_posts/2018/2018-06-13-mental-models-complexity-and-software.md

 carry in your mind to help you interpret what surrounds you and understand the relationship between things**.

-The software craftmanship community have a clear idea of what mastery is, taken to the extremes by the inspiring [Jiro Dreams of Sushi][5]{:target="_blank" rel="noreferrer"}
+The software craftsmanship community has a clear idea of what mastery is, taken to the extremes by the inspiring [Jiro Dreams of Sushi][5]{:target="_blank" rel="noreferrer"}
 documentary.
 However, I am also interested in the idea of mastering a specialization yet also having a broad understanding of many other disciplines.